-With its warm climate, culture and exciting venues and gay events, Barcelona has been a favorite European gay travel destination for decades.
+With its warm climate, culture and exciting venues and gay events, gay Barcelona has been a favorite European LGBT travel destination for decades.
 Situated near an array of gorgeous beaches yet within a day’s drive to the mountains, Barcelona offers a bustling urban environment with plenty of choices when it comes to gay nightlife, sightseeing and local excursions.

 The heart of gay life Barcelona is the Gayxample, a vibrant neighborhood with stunning and elegant architecture.
 Located in the left-side of Eixample (hence the “Gayxample” tag) this queer hub is full of chic restaurants, gay bars, stores and cafés.
 It’s an ideal place to meet with friends or to simply have a coffee while people-watching (or should we say, checking out the local guapos).

 Gay bars in Barcelona

 There are plenty of late-night bars to visit while you’re in gay Barcelona.
 The majority can be found within walking distance of each other in the Gayxample.

 The alternative gay scene centers around the neighbouring Raval, Poble Sec and San Antoni districts, 10-15 minutes walking distance south from Gayxample.

 Gay beaches in Barcelona